Occasionally, I get a question from a reader that is compelling enough to become its own article. This is one of those questions.

 - Come As You Are, Emily Nagoski (book)

-Edited to add: A good friend of mine put me on to another fascinating truth about the female body: That our cervixes can also be a pleasure center and source for orgasm.
+Edited to add: A good friend of mine put me on to another fascinating truth about a vagina-having body: That cervixes can also be a pleasure center and source for orgasm.
 So, while it’s true that the vaginal orgasm is likely a clitoral one, there’s also a possibility that the vaginal orgasm could be an A-spot (or cervical) orgasm.
 Again—our potential for pleasure is huge!